Tuesday, November 6th, 2018 @ 10:30 am - 6:00 pm

 More than 150 librarians from around the world responded, and survey results show that the future libraries want is already here with tools & approaches including artificial intelligence, augmented reality, voice recognition, virtual reality, 3D printing, gamified experiences, embedded librarianship, living labs & more.
 When creating new library services through the use of next-gen technology, it is as essential as ever for librarians to collaborate with the user community to understand the technologies & workflows already in place, motivators for change, & barriers to access new projects or initiatives.

-Margaret Briand Wolfe, Serials Librarian at Boston College shares insights from the community survey regarding the technologies used by librarians today, their current challenges, and plans for the future.
+Margaret Briand Wolfe, Systems Librarian at Boston College shares insights from the community survey regarding the technologies used by librarians today, their current challenges, and plans for the future.

 The presentation will include updates on the newly developed tools & road-map functionality that harness artificial intelligence to make intelligent, action-oriented recommendations, as well as plan for system advancements at Boston College.